2514-Aditi/CyberGuard/README.md

 ## Overview

-CyberGuard AI is a Generative UI powered cybersecurity assistant built using React and the Tambo React SDK.
+CyberGuard is a Generative UI powered cybersecurity assistant built using React and the Tambo React SDK.
 The system dynamically renders UI components based on user intent, demonstrating adaptive and intelligent interface behavior.

 Instead of static navigation, CyberGuard AI allows users to type commands such as: